Contract Information Architect + Content Strategist

 Improve the usability of the site and reduce the number of inquiries to CTIA for information that is on the site.

 CTIA’s site targets Members (Wireless Carriers and Supplies) and the Media.
 The objective is to convey CTIA works hard for them, CTIA is the omni-source of industry information, and CTIA membership is beneficial.

 The contracting agency has a minimal budget and has inherited the project from an agency who backed out.
 They do not usually redesign such large sites, and brought me in to set the direction for the site’s experience.
 Previous agency did minor user research, and promised card sorting.
 Minimal interactions with the client revealed a minimal engagement and expectation of the site, and the ability to maintain it.
 Contracting agency reduced my hours to 100 because of budget constraints, and scheduled delivery of a sitemap and content delivery in 10 business days.

 I reviewed over 700 pages to quickly evaluate the existing content; conducted 10 card sorts with CTIA Stakeholders; reviewed Contracting Agency’s stakeholder interview notes and drafts of user profiles, and draft a new site structure.

-I used card sorting with stakeholders to leam additional information about the relationships with target audience and different groups within CTIA.
+I used card sorting with stakeholders to learn additional information about the relationships with target audience and different groups within CTIA.
 I conducted cluster analysis to identify and validate groupings and nomenclature.

-Explaining the direction of the navigation – Pyramid to improve user satisfaction and better tie the user task to the organization’s goals.
+Explaining my recommended direction for navigation – Pyramid to improve user satisfaction and better tie the user task to the organization’s goals.